w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Persona: Lee"
+title: "Lee | How People with Disabilities Use the Web"
-nav_title: "Persona: Lee"
+nav_title: "Lee"
 parent_in_h1:
   - ref: /people-use-web/user-stories/
     name: nav_title